robwierzbowski/jekyll-image-tag/readme.md

 #### output

-Jekyll Img Tag generates resized images to the `output` directory in your compiled site.
+Jekyll Image Tag generates resized images to the `output` directory in your compiled site.
 The organization of your `source` directory is maintained in the output directory.

 Defaults to `{compiled Jekyll site}/generated`.